ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ### Vorbis comment

-The vorbis comment metadata block contains the vendor string and a single comment.
+The Vorbis comment metadata block contains the vendor string and a single comment.
 It is broken down in the following table.

 Start  | Length  | Contents           | Description
 :------|:--------|:-------------------|:-----------------